Skip to main content

 • Same compiler settings - Ensures consistency with main project

 When using pcl test or setting FOUNDRY_PROFILE=assertions, Foundry uses this profile configuration instead of the default one.
 You can set the FOUNDRY_PROFILE environment variable to assertions in your CI/CD workflow.
-Or can specify the profile to use when running tests like this:
+Or you can specify the profile to use when running tests like this:

 FOUNDRY_PROFILE=assertions pcl test